L-Coates/MILQ-Denmark/README.md

 ## R code files:
 ### "alpha-diversity.R"
 This file contains R code used to determine if infant stool alpha-diversity differed with infant morbidity from the same visit.
-Linear mixed effects modeling was employed to determine if diarrhea, fever or vomitting were significant predictors of alpha-diversity.
+Linear mixed effects modeling was employed to determine if diarrhea, fever or vomiting were significant predictors of alpha-diversity.
 The various parameters and covariates included in models are shown in the code file.

 ### "batch.effect.R"
 This file contains R code used (1) to assess the variation in infant stool [DNA] and read depth by extraction batch or bead basher type (old vs. new) via one-way ANOVA; (2) to determine read depth varied by DNA extraction batch, bead basher, plate batch, or sequencing batch via student's t-test or wilcoxon rank sum test; (3) to determine if beta-diversity varied by DNA extraction batch, PCR/plate batch, sequencing batch, read depth, or [DNA] using permutational multivariate analysis of variance.

 ### "beta-diversity.R"
 This file contains R code used to determine if beta-diversity differed by infant morbidity.
-Permutational multivariate analysis of variances was employed to determine whether weighted or unweighted UniFrac distances associated with infant diarrhea, fever, or vomitting.
+Permutational multivariate analysis of variances was employed to determine whether weighted or unweighted UniFrac distances associated with infant diarrhea, fever, or vomiting.
 We investigated associations within each visit (cross-sectional approach) and across all visits (longitudinal approach).
 Co-variates were included in the full models.
 Reduced models were also generated that did excluded co-variates which were not found to be significantly associated with beta-diversity in the full model.
 For the morbidities and co-variates that were significantly associated with beta-diversity, principal coordinate analysis was performed to visualize clustering of samples by the variable of interest.

 ### "complementary_feeding_Granulicatella.R"
 This script contains the code used to determine infant age at first introduction to complementary food/fluids, and code used to investigate associations between infant age at first complementary feeding and infant stool Granulicatella abundance.